Vulcanus in Japan

-The Vulcanus in Japan programme is an industry-oriented student exchange program for EU students.
+The Vulcanus in Japan program is an employment-oriented exchange program for students from the European Union.
 It was established in 1997 by the EU-Japan Centre for Industrial Cooperation, a joint venture between the European Commission and the Japanese Ministry of Economy, Trade and Industry.
 Its main objective is to promote industrial cooperation between European and Japanese companies.

 Goals

-The Vulcanus in Japan programme consists of industrial placements for EU students.
-The participants are selected from among the best applicants (about 40 out of more than 1000 applicants each year).
-To be eligible, students must be in the last year of their undergraduate studies or following a postgraduate course in the fields of Engineering, Sciences or Architecture.
-The final objective is to train a pool of future executives capable of interacting socially and professionally with Japanese people, by familiarising them with the Japanese corporate culture.
+The Vulcanus in Japan program consists of industrial placements for EU students.
+The participants are selected from among the best applicants (about 40 out of 800 to 1,000 each year).
+To be eligible, students must be in between the last official year of university studies (3 undergraduate + 1) and the penultimate year of PhD in the fields of Engineering, Science or Architecture.
+The final objective is to train a pool of future executives capable of interacting socially and professionally with Japanese people, by familiarizing them with the Japanese corporate culture.

 Students

-The table shows the number of participants for each year by country, as well as the total number of participants, since the beginning of the Vulcanus in Japan programme.
+The following table provides information on the number of annual participants by country, as well as the total number of participants since the launch of the Vulcanus program in Japan.